COVID-19 Church Worker Frequently Asked Questions

 Visits to households

 Gatherings in homes with up to 20 visitors are now permitted.
+Since the Premier recommended no more than 10, it would be prudent to encourage our home Bible study groups to limit the number to 10, excluding the hosts, as a model of good citizenship.
 There is no 4m2 rule applicable to gatherings in homes.
 However, we continue to encourage people to practice 1.5m social distancing and good hygiene in home group gatherings.

 What hasn’t changed?